Feminist German Studies

-Feminist German Studies publishes two issues per year.
-The regular issue appears in Fall/Winter and a guest-edited special issue appears in Spring/Summer.
+FGS publishes two issues per year.
+The regular issue appears in fall/winter and a guest-edited special issue appears in spring/summer.

 To access the journal visit: https://muse.jhu.edu/journal/403